sehajpreet1908/sehajpreet1908/README.md

-- 👋 Hi, I’m @sehajpreet kaur
+- 👋 Hi, I’m Sehajpreet kaur
 - 👀 I’m interested in  data analysis.
 - 🌱 I’m currently learning SQL, Python, Excel, and Power BI for a Data Analyst role .
 - 💞️ I’m looking to collaborate on projects related to data analysis.